stkent/stkent.github.io/_posts/2018-04-28-android-studio-shortcut-secrets.md

 | Select in project view        | <kbd>Opt</kbd>&nbsp;<kbd>F1</kbd>, <kbd>Enter</kbd>                 | <kbd>Alt</kbd>&nbsp;<kbd>F1</kbd>, <kbd>Enter</kbd>              |
 | Show/hide project view panel  | <kbd>Cmd</kbd>&nbsp;<kbd>F1</kbd>                                   | <kbd>Alt</kbd>&nbsp;<kbd>1</kbd>                                 |

 The “Rename” shortcut is incredibly powerful, able to refactor almost anything with a name.
 However, renaming a project file can still be time-consuming as it usually involves manually locating the relevant file in the project view panel[^1].
-The “Show file in project view” shortcut will open the project panel if it's currently closed, then jump straight to the file we're currently editing in the file tree.
+The “Select in project view” shortcut will open the project panel if it's currently closed, then jump straight to the file we're currently editing in the file tree.
 Keep “Show/hide project view panel” handy for closing the project panel when your rename is completed.

 Example (renaming an `Activity` layout ready for use with a `Fragment`):